Certified Public Accountant Act

 If the attestation-related documents and audit working papers of the preceding paragraph are possessed by a CPA firm pursuant to a contract or to its articles of incorporation, the CPA firm shall furnish the same to the CPA to make them available for the inquiry or review by the competent authority with the relevant jurisdiction.

-Before taking over an audit from another CPA, the successor CPA shall solicit the views of the former CPA, who shall provide a true and factual response in keeping with his or her professional position.
-The successor CPA may request working papers from the former CPA to review them for the audit that he or she has taken over.
+Before taking over an audit from another CPA, the successor CPA shall solicit the views of the predecessor CPA, who shall provide a true and factual response in keeping with their professional position.
+The successor CPA may request working papers from the predecessor CPA to review them for the audit that they have taken over.

 Article 44